-(i) In respect of the Company's fixed assets:
+In respect of the Company's fixed assets:

-- (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) The company has maintained proper records showing full particular of intangible assets - (b) According to the information and explanation given to us and on the basis of our examination of records of the company, the company has a regular programme of physical verification of its property, plant and equipment, by which all property, plant and equipment are verified in a phased manner over a period of three years.
+(B) The company has maintained proper records showing full particular of intangible assets (b) According to the information and explanation given to us and on the basis of our examination of records of the company, the company has a regular programme of physical verification of its property, plant and equipment, by which all property, plant and equipment

+Equipment.

+- are verified in a phased manner over a period of three years.
 In accordance with this programme, certain property, plant and equipment were verified during the year.
 In our opinion, this periodicity of physical verification is reasonable having regard to the size of the company and the nature of its assets.
-No material discrepancies were noticed on such verification. - (c) According to the information and explanation given to us and on the basis of our examination of record of the company, title deeds of immovable property are held in name of company except for the following :
+No material discrepancies were noticed on such verification. - According to the information and explanation given to us and on the basis of our examination of record of the company, title deeds of immovable property are held in name of company except for the following:

-Title deeds held in the name of Whether title deed holder is a promoter, director or relative# of promoter/ director or employee of promoter/director tive# of promoter/ which date Mr. Subhash Sharma No 22.06.2011 State Government rules Mr. Subhash Sharma No 01.02.2011 State Government rules Mr. Subhash Sharma No 13.12.2010 State Government rules
+Title deeds held in the name of Whether title deed holder is a promoter, director or relative# of promoter/ director or employee of promoter/director Property held since which date Reason for not being held in the name of the Company Mr. Subhash Sharma No 22.06.2011 State Government rules Mr. Subhash Sharma No 01.02.2011 State Government rules Mr. Subhash Sharma No 13.12.2010 State Government rules

-In this respect, the Company has already paid full consideration as per agreement of Purchase of said property.
-However, approval of Himachal Pradesh Government for registration of Property in the name of Company is yet to be received.

-- (d) According to the information and explanation given to us and on the basis of our examination of the records of the company, the company has not revalued its Property, Plant and Equipment or Intangible assets or both during the year. - (e) According to the information and explanation given to us and on the basis of our examination of the records of the company, there are no proceeding initiated or pending against the company for holding any benami property under the Prohibition of Benami Property Transaction Act 1988, and rule made thereunder. - ii. (a) As explained to us, the inventories were physically verified during the year by the management at reasonable interval.
+- In this respect, the Company has already paid full consideration as per agreement of Purchase of said property.
+However, approval of Himachal Pradesh Government for registration of Property in the name of Company is yet to be received. - According to the information and explanation given to us and on the basis of our examination of the records of the company, the company has not revalued its Property, Plant and Equipment or Intangible assets or both during the year. - According to the information and explanation given to us and on the basis of our examination of the records of the company, there are no proceeding initiated or pending against the company for holding any benami property under the Prohibition of Benami Property Transaction Act 1988, and rule made thereunder. - As explained to us, the inventories were physically ii. verified during the year by the management at reasonable interval.
 In our opinion, the frequency of such verification is reasonable and procedures and coverage as followed by management were appropriate.
 No discrepancies were noticed on such verification between the physical stocks and the book records that were more than 10% in the aggregate of each class of inventory.